GerHobbelt/owemdjee/README.md

 - **yaml-test-suite** [📁](./yaml-test-suite) [🌐](https://github.com/GerHobbelt/yaml-test-suite) -- comprehensive Test Suite for YAML
 - **yara-pattern-matcher** [📁](./yara-pattern-matcher) [🌐](https://github.com/GerHobbelt/yara) -- for automated and user-specified pattern recognition in custom document & metadata *cleaning* / processing tasks
 - **yasl** [📁](./yasl) [🌐](https://github.com/GerHobbelt/yasl) -- Bytecode Interpreter for Yet Another Scripting Language (YASL).
+- **ygg** [📁](./ygg) [🌐](https://github.com/GerHobbelt/ygg) -- Ygg (short for [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil)) is a C++17 implementation of several intrusive tree data structures.
+If you need a Red-Black-Tree, a Zip Tree, a Segment Tree or an Interval Tree in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
+Also, I do not know of any other implementation of the "Dynamic Segment Tree".
 - **yggdrasil-decision-forests** [📁](./yggdrasil-decision-forests) [🌐](https://github.com/GerHobbelt/yggdrasil-decision-forests) -- Yggdrasil Decision Forests (YDF) is a production-grade collection of algorithms for the training, serving, and interpretation of decision forest models.
 YDF is open-source and is available in C++, command-line interface (CLI), TensorFlow (under the name [TensorFlow Decision Forests](https://github.com/tensorflow/decision-forests); TF-DF), JavaScript (inference only), and Go (inference only).
 - **you-token-to-me** [📁](./you-token-to-me) [🌐](https://github.com/GerHobbelt/YouTokenToMe) -- text tokenization
 - **yy_color_convertor** [📁](./yy_color_convertor) [🌐](https://github.com/GerHobbelt/yy_color_convertor) -- convert color between RGB,HSL,HSB,CMYK,YUV,YIQ,XYZ,xyY,Lab,Luv,LCH ...